EverlyWell/freshpaint-function-impact-radius/README.md

-# Freshpaint Functions template
+# Impact Radius Freshpaint Function
-Use this repo as a template for building your own Freshpaint Functions!

-Create a new repository from this template, implement the methods in index.js, and configure your function settings in config.json.
-Then, use your new repository to create a function in the Freshpaint UI.
+We use this function in Freshpaint to send events to Impact Radius